-Brexit free trade talks yield 'no significant progress' as deadline nears
+Brexit trade talks make 'no significant progress' as deadline nears

 “Progress remains limited but our talks have been positive in tone,” Britain’s chief negotiator, David Frost, said.
 “Negotiations will continue and we remain committed to a successful outcome.”

-Britain wants a deal to guarantee free trade with the EU.
-Brussels says this is possible only if it signs up to “level playing field” rules to guarantee equivalent regulatory standards on the environment or state aid.
-London has repeatedly rejected this, saying it will not be dictated to by the EU.
+The EU says Britain can only go on trading freely with it if London signs up to “level playing field” rules to guarantee equivalent regulatory standards on the environment and labour.
+London rejects this, saying it will not be dictated to by the EU.

-British Prime Minister Boris Johnson is due to hold talks with Barnier’s boss, European Commission President Ursula von der Leyen, and the chairman of the 27 EU leaders, Charles Michel later this month.
+British Prime Minister Boris Johnson is due to hold talks with Barnier’s boss, European Commission President Ursula von der Leyen, and the chairman of the 27 EU leaders, Charles Michel, later this month.

-Negotiators would resume in late June or early July, Barnier said, possibly in person after months of talks on videoconferences forced by the coronavirus crisis.
+Negotiators would resume in late June or early July, Barnier said, possibly in person after months of videoconferences because of the coronavirus crisis.

 “If we are to make progress, it is clear that we must intensify and accelerate our work,” Frost said.